nkgupta16/Vyazmaundry/README.md

 ## Contributing

-We welcome contributions to improve the Laundry Bot.
+We welcome contributions to improve the Vyazmaundry.
 If you'd like to contribute, please follow these steps:

 1. **Fork the repository.**
 2. **Create a new branch:** `git checkout -b feature/your-feature-name`